stealsocks/joodaloop.com/content/notes/design.md

 At first glance, it seems like a dry discipline, filled with rather boring rules about line-widths and parargraph spacing.

-But the effect that a simple font change can have remains oft-underrated, and the first step in my process usually involves finding on that fits the needs of the project.
+But the effect that a simple font change can have remains oft-underrated, and the first step in my process usually involves finding one that fits the vibe of the project.

 In moments of doubt, I simply return to the question: *"does this look like I want it to?"*.
 I'm still not sure about the answer for this site.